splunk/splunk-operator/kuttl/tests/upgrade/standalone-deployment-s1/readme.txt

 3. Create S1 deployment  custom resources - standalone custom resource
 4. Check S1 deployment instanances are up and running
 5. Upgrade splunk operator to 1.1.0 using upgrade script - step 04
-6. Check the old opeartor is cleaned up and latest operator is installed in splunk-operator namespace
+6. Check the old operator is cleaned up and latest operator is installed in splunk-operator namespace
 7. Check S1 deployment instanances are up and running
 8. Cleanup standalone s1 instanances
 9. Cleanup splunk operator 1.1.0